Spotted lanternfly: Native range

 In the 1930s, L. delicatula was known to inhabit the Northern Provinces of Shanxi, Shandong and Hebei.
 Since then, it has expanded its range to include Anhui, Beijing, Guangdong, Henan, Jiangsu, Sichuan, Yunnan and Zhejiang.
 In traditional Chinese medicine, the spotted lanternfly is believed to be poisonous, and has been used since the 1100s for topical relief from swelling.
-L. delicatula has also been reported in Taiwan, Vietnam, and India, but ongoing research has yet to conclude if the species is native to these regions.
+L. delicatula has also been reported in Taiwan, Vietnam, and India, but ongoing research has yet to conclude whether the species is native to these regions.

 Accidental introduction

 Lycorma delicatula normally uses A. altissima for feeding and laying eggs, but if it is not present, the insect can lay its eggs on any stationary object, natural or man-made, and feeds on a wide variety of plants.
 Eggs can easily be moved from place to place without being noticed, giving them an easy way to spread to new areas.
 Its initial introduction to the United States is believed to have been through this pathway, hitchhiking on an object imported from Asia into Pennsylvania.
 Adults of L. delicatula jump around the area to find new host plants.
 As nymphs, they feed on whatever host plant the egg was laid on before moving to another in the area.
 L. delicatula is capable of surviving and completing its life cycle in environments without its preferred host, A. altissima, albeit with greatly reduced fitness.